agricolab/ARtACS/readme.md

 |:----:|:----:|
 | _Exemplary generic signal_| _Exemplary filtering of a generic signal_|
 ###### Comb Filter
 Filters the signal.
 Artifact can be _non-stationary_ and  _non-sinusoidal_, but is required to be _periodic_.
-Currently only works for frequencies which are integer divisibles of the sampling rate.
+Comb filters natively supports frequencies which are integer divisibles of the sampling frequency.
+Filter other frequenices with artacs.kernel.run, which automatically  resamples the signal before and after filtering.
 ```matlab
 % Add package to path
 addpath('.\src\')